T-Troll/alienfx-tools/Doc/alienfx-gui.md

 The next block is "Triggers" - it define cases app should switch to this profile if "Profile auto switch" turned on at "Settings".
 - "Keyboard" check box define this profile can be switched by pressing keyboard key.
 Upon selected, it will provide key selection dialog to choose the key.
 - "Power" block - if checked, profile will be activated if power source changed to checked state.
 - "Trigger applications" list define applications executable, which will activate selected profile.
 Press "+" button to select new application, or select one from the list and press "-" button to delete it.
+You can not only select one application file, but folder.
+In this case, profile will be triggered if any application from this folder started.
 - "Only then active" - profile will be activated in case of any application running and foreground (active) and have focus only.
+- "Add lock" button adds Lockscreen application into the list, so profile will be triggered at system lock screen activation.

 The block operated by "Reset" and "Copy active" buttons used to clear or copy selected profile settings.
 Check all types of information you need to operate (colors, effects or fan settings), then press "Reset" button to remove it from selected profile, or "Copy active" button to copy it from active (selected in top drop down box) profile.